puglet5/hsdb/README.md

 ### Github Actions

-GH Actions setup includes linters, code checks and rspec testing.
+GH Actions setup includes linters, code checks and RSpec testing.
 Refer to the `.github/workflows/ci.yml` and `.github/workflows/codeql-analysis.yml` config files.

 You can test GH Actions locally by installing [act](https://github.com/nektos/act) (you must provide github token with workflow access to run this). *This doesn't work yet (services like postgres and redis are unsupported)*